Celebrating Hispanic Heritage Month: Traditions, Culture, and Festivals

 Tex-Mex Cuisine Influence

 Tex-Mex cuisine is the tasty offspring of traditional Mexican recipes and American tastes.
 It’s like a culinary soap opera: dramatic, spicy, and endlessly entertaining.
-Popular since the 1800s, Tex-Mex-style restaurants have been a staple in American culture, thanks to entrepreneurs, chefs, and restaurant owners like Adelaida Cuellar (Smithsonian Latino Center).
+Popular since the 1800s, Tex-Mex-style restaurants have been a staple in American culture, thanks to entrepreneurs, chefs, and owners like Adelaida Cuellar (Smithsonian Latino Center).
 From sizzling fajitas to cheesy enchiladas, Tex-Mex has something for everyone.

 Tex-Mex FavoritesDescription